DipanshRaj/Mobile_Price_Prediction/README.md

-Mobile_Price_Prediction
+Regression ML project to predict the price of mobiles based on their features.
-Regression ML model to predict mobile price
+EDA and feature engineering has been performed using basic python library like pandas, numpy, matplotlib and seaborn.
-The work has been in colab and the data is taken from kaggle.
+For machine learning sklearn library is been used with various algorithm like linear regression, XDGboost regressor, extra tree regressor with the help of autoML.
+Then evaluate the model using MSE, MAE, RMSE & r2 score.